sumitcramola/Weather/README.md

 Validations :
 1. AppTest contains two methods for testValidZipCode() and testZipCodeNotFound()
+2. To run the test cases : mvn test

 Server Side validations using Junit:
 1) Valid Zip Code :